{{ summaryTitle }}

 On-center spacing

-The layout distance from the same reference side or centerline of one stud to the next.
+The distance from the same reference point on one stud to the same reference point on the next stud.

 Common stud